mei46mei46/PDA_2022fall/Lab1/README.md

 #  Corner Stitching
 organize the space tiles as maximal horizontal stripes.

-Because there isn't enough time so I use vector to replace Corner Stitching.
+Because there isn't enough time so I use vector to replace Corner Stitching method.

 **How to compile and execute:**